CrypticT1tan/iss-locator/README.md

 ## FEATURES 🌟
 - Locates the International Space Station using coordinates converted to a physical address
-- Interactivate map of the world with zoom features and markers for the ISS and a given position
+- Interactivate map of the world with zoom features and markers for the ISS
--
 - Desktop notifications for when the ISS is near you (COMING SOON)

 ## INSTALLATION ⚙️